Turkey discusses Black Sea safety with NATO after attacks on Russian ships

 Russia's President Vladimir Putin has responded by threatening to sever Ukraine's access to the sea, and said Moscow will intensify strikes on Ukrainian facilities and vessels and move against tankers of countries that help Ukraine.

+The trio stressed the importance of free trade flows, securing critical infrastructure and ensuring safe sea routes, the source said.

+"The need to adhere to navigational safety in the Black Sea and adherence to international legal rules... was emphasised," the person said after the meeting between the Black Sea littoral states.

-Targeting merchant ships in Turkey's exclusive economic zone marks "a dangerous escalation of the war in Ukraine," Ayhan Zeytinoglu, chair of Turkey's Economic Development Foundation, said at a forum in Istanbul on Wednesday co-hosted by the Polish embassy and consulate.
+Targeting merchant ships in Turkey's exclusive economic zone marks "a dangerous escalation of the war in Ukraine," Ayhan Zeytinoglu, chair of Turkey's Economic Development Foundation, said at a forum in Istanbul on Wednesday.

 Separately, President Tayyip Erdogan told French President Emmanuel Macron in a call that Turkey was trying to revive Ukraine-Russia ceasefire talks in Istanbul, according to a readout from his office.
 REUTERS